 Nicotine in cigarettes signals the brain to reduce food intake.
 A smoker could not be eating healthy foods and getting the adequate nutrition required to stay healthy.
 A smoker’s immunity and bone health are compromised, and susceptible to fractures and bone injuries which is not a good sign.

 Smoking is very harmful to bone and joint health.
 It affects the blood circulation system and the capacity of bone cell formation.
-In general, the smokers face more risk with bone and trauma injuries while their healing process slows down with not so good results as expected in non-smokers.
+In general, smokers face more risk with bone and trauma injuries while their healing process slows down with not-so-good results as expected in non-smokers.

 It is advisable to refrain from smoking or quit smoking as early as possible to ensure healthy bones and body.
 An active and good physical health is very much essential to living life to the fullest